AWM: Accurate Weight-Matrix Fingerprint for Large Language Models: Manipulations on An Open-Source LLM

 \subsection{Residual Connections: Passing Manipulations Forward}

+In what follows, we first analyze how residual connections propagate weight manipulations forward through the network while preserving the model’s outputs.
 A Transformer block consists of multiple components linked by residual connections.
 If one component takes input $X$, the next receives $Y=X+f(X)$, so any manipulation $T$ on $X$ must be recovered within the component to propagate as the next input~\citep{zeng2024huref}.
 This propagation also depends on the constituent functions of the component, which either commute with the manipulation to recover it or remain invariant and absorb it.
 We formalize this in the following:

 \begin{proposition}[Proof in~\appendixref{appx:proof for characterization of manipulations}] Let $f=f_n\circ\dots\circ f_1$ be a component in Transformer and let $T$ be a manipulation in the input.
 If for every $k \in \{1,\dots,n\}$, $T \circ f_k = f_k \circ T$, then $f \circ T = T \circ f$, i.e. the manipulation propagates through constituent functions of a component. \end{proposition}